-V. Compensation.
+V. COMPENSATION

-- 5.1 Salary.
-The District shall pay the Superintendent an annual salary of two hundred forty-two thousand, one hundred thirty-one dollars (\$242,131) per year. - 5.2 Adjustments.
-At any time during the term of this Agreement, the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the salary set forth in this Contract.
-Adjustments to salary and any other compensation under Section V of this Contract shall be based only on performance in accordance with the Superintendent's annual evaluation under Section IV of this Contract and not on any general increase for District administrators, unless otherwise determined by the Board. - 5.3 Benefits.
-The District shall provide benefits to the Superintendent as provided by state law and Board policies.
-The Board reserves the right to amend its policies at any time during the term of this Contract to reduce or increase these benefits, at the Board's sole discretion. - 5.4 Professional Membership Fees.
-Reasonable fees and costs will be paid by the District for the Superintendent's membership and participation in organizations related to his professional development and civid responsibilities.
+- Salary.
+The District shall pay the Superintendent an annual salary of two hundred forty thousand five hundred fifty-five dollars (\$240,555.00) per year.
+This annual salary shall be paid to the Superintendent in equal installments in accordance with Board policies. - Adjustments.
+At any time during the term of this Contract or any extension thereof,the Board may, in its discretion, review and adjust the salary of the Superintendent, but in no event shall the Superintendent be paid less than the salary set forth in this Contract.
+Adjustments to salary and any other compensation under Section V of this Contract shall be based only on performance in accordance with the Superintendent's annual evaluation under Section IV of this Contract and not on any general increase for District administrators, unless otherwise determined by the Board. - Benefits.
+The District shall provide benefits to the Superintendent as provided by state law and Board policies, and consistent with benefits provided to other professional employees on twelve-month contracts, unless specified otherwise in Board policy or in this Contract.
+The Board reserves the right to amend its policies at any time during the term of this Contract to reduce or increase these benefits, at the Board's sole discretion.

+- Professional Membership Fees.
+Reasonable fees and costs will be paid by the District for the Superintendent's membership and participation in organizations related to his professional development and civic responsibilities.
 The Superintendent is encouraged to participate in both professional and civic organizations that expand his professional growth and his involvement in the community.
-The Superintendent will submit an annual budget for such fees as part of the District's overall budget for Board approval.
+The Superintendent will submit an annual budget for such fees as part of the District's overall budget for Board approval. - Business Expenses.

-5.5 Business Expenses.
 The District will pay for or reimburse reasonable actual and incidental expenses incurred by the Superintendent in the continuing performance of duties on behalf of the District under this Contract.
 The District will provide the Superintendent with a national credit card on which he may make charges for all expenses reimbursable by the District.
 The Superintendent shall comply with all policies, procedures, and documentation requirements in accordance with Board policies and established procedures, which shall be subject to review annually by the District's independent auditors.

 The District will pay for or reimburse all reasonable actual and incidental expenses associated with the Superintendent's work with staff members, community members and other persons which are related to the performance of duties as Superintendent.
-The Superintendent will submit an annual budget for such expenses as part of the District's overall budget for the Board approval.
+The Superintendent will submit an armual budget for his expenses as part of the District's overall budget for the Board approval.